 The key benefits of investing in foreign currency include:

-- Large and liquid market.
-The foreign exchange market is the largest and most liquid market in the world, with average daily volume in excess of $4 trillion.
+- A large and liquid market.
+The foreign exchange market is the largest and most liquid market in the world, with an average daily volume in excess of $5 trillion.

 - Diversification.
 The foreign exchange market offers investors a way to diversify away from potential risks associated with the U.S. dollar as an asset class.

 - Trading Hours.
-The foreign exchange market operates 24 hours a day, five days a week, which is longer than most traditional equity, bond, or futures markets.
+The foreign exchange market operates 24 hours a day, five days a week, which offers more trading time than most traditional equity, bond, or futures markets.

 - Potentially Low Costs.
 Most foreign exchange trading doesn't involve paying a commission, but rather, a bid/ask spread that tends to be tighter than equities.